 ILLINOIS AMISH: QUILT FEST AND MORE

-Visit the Arthur Quilt Show, where we will view gorgeous quilts made by the Amish and their neighbors.
-There will be lots of craft vendors here, too.
+Visit the Arthur Quilt Show, where we’ll view gorgeous quilts created by the Amish community and their neighbors.
+There will be lots of craft vendors here too.
 Head out to the countryside.
-Watch for buggies on the roads, clothes on the line, home gardens and Amish farmers in the fields.
-Stop and shop at Beachy’s Amish Grocery Store for jams, noodles, baked goods, spices, cheese and more.
+Watch for buggies on the roads, clothes on the line, home gardens, and Amish farmers in the fields.
+Stop and shop at Beachy’s Amish Grocery Store for jams, noodles, baked goods, spices, cheese, and much, much more.

 Bring a hearty appetite, as we will enjoy an Amish meal served family-style in an Amish home.
 The meal will consist of salad, chicken and another meat, mashed potatoes and gravy, a vegetable, noodles or dressing and homemade bread.
 Save room for homemade pie for dessert.
 After the meal, take a look around the outside grounds.
 Tour another Amish house and out buildings.
 The lady of the house will show us her appliances, lights, bedrooms and a variety of conveniences that differ from the ones we’re used to.
 Check out the quilts on the beds.
 Don’t hesitate to ask questions.

 Conclude our Amish Day with a visit to Arthur to do some last-minute shopping.
 Stitch and Sew is a wonderful shopping stop for quilters, but there are also furniture and quilt shops, a bakery, fudge shop and more.
 You may choose to visit a greenhouse instead to purchase beautiful spring plants.

 HISTORIC NEW HARMONY, IND.

 RESCHEDULED FOR 2022